RichardKampel/ZillowRepo/README.md

 - Region
 - Has HOA

 *If a property does not have a value for one of these attributes a None will be recorded, in keeping with Python convention.

+Additionally, the following information will be captured about each property from the GISGRAPHY API  (https://services.gisgraphy.com/static/leaflet/index.html)
+- Latitude
+- Longitude

 ## Environment Variables and Installation